Updated: 10 Nov 2020

-- Analyze in Excel (can only view the data in Excel via a pivot table, not a table of records.
+- The standard Analyze in Excel can only view the data in Excel via a pivot table, not a table of records.
 It “can” work, but it is clunky (in my view).

-- Download the Power BI Desktop file to your PC and use DAX Studio (you have to download the entire model just to get the records you want, besides it may not even work at all).
+- You could download the Power BI Desktop file to your PC and use DAX Studio, but you have to download the entire model just to get the records you want.

 Create a Link to PowerBI.com